 Your final paper should be properly referenced: All the sources that you have used in preparing and writing your final paper should be included as footnotes or endnotes.
-(You may need to look up some cultural, historical and other references to get a better understanding of the culture-specific terms and cultural/historical allusions in the text to be translated.)
+(You may need to look up some cultural, historical and other references to get a better understanding of the culturespecific terms and cultural/historical allusions in the text to be translated.)
 For books, include the name/s of the author/s, title, place of publication, publisher, total number of pages, and the pages you are specifically referring to.
 If the source is a translation, you also need to give the name of the translator and the year the translation first came out or the translation copyright was registered.
 Any references to texts, or visual, or audio-materials online should be supplied with the relevant Internet address (in a footnote or endnote) followed by the word "Accessed" and the date the source was accessed.
 Don't forget to include your own first and last names followed by your email address in front of the title/topic of your final paper.
+The suggested final exam text for translation can be found in the Week 16 section of your course pack.